 Source: authors based on household budget survey data.

-On average, out-of-pocket payments accounted for around 200 GEL per personin 2018, with a large difference in the amount spent in the poorest quintile (73 GEL) and the richest quintile (464 GEL) (Fig. 6).
+On average, out-of-pocket payments accounted for around 200 GEL per person annually in 2018, with a large difference in the amount spent in the poorest quintile (73 GEL) and the richest quintile (464 GEL) (Fig. 6).
 Out-of-pocket payments grew in real terms from 2010–2011 and 2013–2017, falling slightly in 2012 and 2018.
 All quintiles experienced growth in out-of-pocket payments.

 Fig. 6.
 Average annual out-of-pocket spending on health care per person by consumption quintile